Graph Neural Networks for Multimodal Single-Cell Data Integration: Experiment

 \section{Experiment}

 In this section, we evaluate the effectiveness of our framework \method{} against three tasks and show how \method{} outperforms representative baselines over all three tasks by combining our general framework with task-specific design.
 Note that in this experiment, we follow the official settings and datasets in the multimodal single-cell data integration competition at NeurIPS 2021~\cite{luecken2021a} and we compare the performance of the proposed framework with that from the top winners in the competition.
+All source codes of our model have been integrated into the DANCE package~\cite{ding2022dance}.